Ready for the Test.

 English Language Arts

-Answer: Give at least two details from the source to support your answer.
+Use evidence from the text to support your answer.

 Find helpful resources to support academic, social, and emotional learning.